top of page

 Unlike some of his fellow homebuilt pioneers, Bernard Pietenpol actually built very few airplanes at his Minnesota airfield/worksite, perhaps only 23.
 Like aircraft designer Burton Rutan decades later, Bernard Pietenpol made more of a business of providing plans for his designs.
 During the 1930's, he sold thousands of sets of plans to eager builders all over the country as well as many overseas.
 Assembly kits were also available and he sold hundreds of them, along with his availability as a friendly personal "consultant" to any builder's question, no matter how small.
 For example: "There is no point in using a lot of nails.
 The strength lies in the gusset plate and gluing."

-Sky Scout plans were published in the 1933 edition of Modern Mechanics and Inventions Flying Manual.
+Both the Air Camper and Sky Scout plans were published in the Modern Mechanics and Inventions Flying Manual.
 Pietenpol Air Camper's and Sky Scout's drew great crowds at fly-ins.
 Always the enthusiastic promoter of flying for everyone, Bernard Pietenpol offered rides to the public in nearby communities on Sunday afternoons, insisting that all his pilots wear white shirts and ties.
-Bernard said, " I built the Sky Scout to prove to myself that I could build a ship powered with a motor which would be practical, and also prove that the Model A engine was not the only automobile motor that would fly successfully."
+Bernard said, " I built the Air Camper to prove to myself that I could build a ship powered with a motor which would be practical, and also prove that the Model A engine automobile motor would fly successfully."

 Bernard Pietenpol kept experimenting with new powerplants.
 He even beefed up the Air Camper's wing area on one model in order to handle the added weight of a V-8 engine.
 At 80 horsepower, the performance was better than the Model A, but the fuel consumption was also twice as high.
 He also tried a 60 horsepower Franklin aircraft engine, which was a fair powerplant.
 By then there were also aluminum cylinder heads available for the Model A which Pietenpol tried and enthusiastically recommended to customers as a relatively inexpensive upgrade.
 He never stopped looking for ways to improve his airplanes' performance.